IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 On analysing output data:

-- Make sure the problem solving process has been successfully completed, reaching optimality (console log and log file provide information on this).
+- Make sure the problem solving process has been successfully completed, reaching optimality (console log and solver log file provide information on this).

 - If the problem solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may has not been provided with a large enough amount of flexibility for the model to find the optimal problem solution.
 If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.